A pharmacy can only be as successful as its inventory. No matter the size, location, or nature of your business, no pharmacy will reach its full...

 Inventory Management.
 These two words often seem to represent a perfect example of “easier said than done”.
-Not because any one task is particularly difficult, especially with the right pharmacy point-of-sale tools.
-But because there are many components of an effective inventory management program and there’s no one size fits all solution.
+Not because any one task is particularly difficult, especially with the right pharmacy point-of-sale (POS) tools.
+But because there are many components of an effective inventory management program and there’s no one-size-fits-all solution.

-There are 5 big pieces of the puzzle that you can take on one at a time to build an effective, efficient and yes, easy to run inventory management strategy.
+Here are 5 big pieces of the puzzle that you can take on one at a time to build an effective, efficient and, yes, easy to run inventory management strategy.

 Sales and profit reporting data helps you understand what’s going on in your pharmacy front end and helps you make informed decisions and the products you carry.
-This is true whether you have a small front end filled with basic OTC” or a large mix of retail products, gifts and convenience items, or something in between.
+This is true whether you have a small front end filled with basic over-the-counter (OTC), a large mix of retail products, gifts and convenience items, or something in between.

 Understand Inventory Management